romanchaa997/Audityzer/web3fuzzforge-community-tests/CONTRIBUTING.md

-# Contributing to Web3FuzzForge Community Tests
+# Contributing to Audityzer Community Tests

-Thank you for your interest in contributing to the Web3FuzzForge Community Tests repository!
+Thank you for your interest in contributing to the Audityzer Community Tests repository!
 This guide will help you understand how to contribute effectively.

 ## Code of Conduct